 I actually had a close friend of Roberts reach out to me recently and we had an opportunity to discuss his disappearance.
 I’m updating this entry to reflect the conversation I had with them, as they saw and spent time with Robert the night before he went missing.
 I’ve left out names at the request of the individual I spoke with.

-He left the house in a hurry to get the car back to Court House Lady, but on the way, he wrecked over an embankment, landing in the creek off KY HWY 160 between the Ivis Bible Church and the Arby’s/Exxon gas station.
-For those of you familiar with the area, in that semi-bad curve.
+He left the house in a hurry, unfortunately wrecking over an embankment, and landing in a creek off KY HWY 160 between the Ivis Bible Church and the Arby’s/Exxon gas station.

-Back peddling a bit here, Robert’s uncle went to the location of the accident the day following his accident/disappearance and noted that there was a concerning amount of blood.
+The day following Robert’s disappearance, his uncle went to the location of the accident.
+He noted that there was a concerning amount of blood.
 To quote him, he said it “looked like a hog had been slaughtered”.

 If you have any information about what happened to Robert, please call the Kentucky State Police at 606-435-6069.

 01/21/2021 – no updates available.